-In the event that the ongoing monitoring program detect a statistically significant change in the percentage range and usage of nesting sites or in hatchling orientation metrics, compared to the baseline data, an investigation into the cause of this change will be implemented by a subject matter expert (SME) retained by BCI.
-It is noted that MS1175 10-4 (5) only relates to detecting a decrease in percentage range and usage of data collected in the 2018/19 surveys (Appendix A).
+In the event that the ongoing monitoring program detect a statistically significant change in the percentage range and usage of nesting sites or in hatchling orientation metrics, compared to the baseline data (MS1175 10-4 (5)), or if the monitoring program identifies further impacts to marine turtles arising from the action (EPBC2018/8236 19d) an investigation into the cause of this change will be implemented by a subject matter expert (SME) retained by BCI.
+It is noted that MS1175 10-4 (5) and EPBC2018/8236 19d only relate to detecting changes to baseline data collected in the 2018/19 surveys (Appendix A).
 This dataset was supplemented with the additional data collected in 2021/22 and 2022/23.
 Combined, these three surveys form a more robust baseline dataset that can be compared to data collected through the MTMP as described in the sections above.
-The investigation will use published information and any available data to determine if the detectable adverse impact is due to;
+The investigation into the cause of the change will use published information and any available data to determine if the detectable adverse impact is due to;